dveit/FromDiscordToTelegram/README.md

 You won't miss any important messages even if Discord notifications are turned off!

-### This is not a replacement for Discord, so don't overload the Discord API with requests or you might get banned!
+### This is not a replacement for Discord, so don't overload the Discord API with requests, or you might get banned!
 Use a small number of tracked channels or increase the checking delay.

 ## Installation

-First of all you need to make sure that you are using **Python 3.6** or higher.
+First you need to make sure that you are using **Python 3.6** or higher.

 After that install **requirements** from file:
 ``` bash